 When You’re The One Having An Affair.
 Men and women cheat for different reasons.
-Most of these reasons have little to do with the Hurt Partner.
+Most of these reasons have little to do with the Hurt Partner (person cheated on).
 Affairs are less about love and more about a lack of boundaries.
-Affairs can happen in good marriages.
+Being unfaithful can happen in good marriages.
 The major attraction in an affair is not the love partner but the positive mirroring of the Affair Partner (self) –“the way I look and feel when I see myself in the other person’s eyes.”
 The conventional wisdom is that the person having an affair isn’t getting enough sex at home.
 That may be true, but often the truth is the person isn’t giving enough.

 According to well known sex therapist Dr. Tammy Nelson there are ten things every cheater should know: